-The mode, if present, is one of in or out, and the subtype indication denotes a channel type.
+The mode, if present, must be one of in or out.
 An in mode channel may be used to receive messages, and an out mode channel may be used to send messages.
+The subtype indication must denote a channel type.
+A composite interface channel must be associated in whole.
+An interface channel of mode in must be associated with an actual channel object or be unassociated; it may not be associated with an expression.